-Bond and Interest Sinking Fund - The Kentucky Rural Water Finance Corporation Public Projects Refunding Revenue Bonds Ordinance of 2003 provides that monthly payments be made into this account that are equal to one-sixth (1/6) of the next interest payment plus one-twelfth (1/12) of the next principal payment.
-The required amount to be deposited in the Bond Interest and Sinking Fund account as of June 30, 2020 and 2019 is \$71,877 and \$71,117, respectively.
-As of June 30, 2020 and 2019 the Sewer Bond Interest and Sinking Fund has total funds in the amount of \$86,759 and \$85,980, respectively, which exceeds the minimum requirement.
+The Kentucky Rural Water Finance Corporation Public Projects Refunding Revenue Bonds Ordinance of 2003 provides that monthly payments be made into this account that are equal to one-sixth (1/6) of the next interest payment plus one-twelfth (1/12) of the next principal payment.
+As of June 30, 2022 and 2021 the Sewer Bond Interest and Sinking Fund has total funds in the amount of \$2,267 and \$86,758, respectively.
 The Sewer Bond Interest and Sinking Fund is in compliance with the Kentucky Rural Water Finance Corporation Public Projects Refunding Revenue Bonds Ordinance of 2003.

-The 2015A bond issuance set up a Sinking Fund that was sully funded at the time of issuance.
-As of June 30, 2021 and 2020 the Sinking Fund related 2015A bond issuance has total funds in the amount of \$113,345 and \$113,345, respectively.
+The 2015A bond issuance set up a Sinking Fund that was fully funded at the time of issuance.
+As of June 30, 2022 and 2021 the Sinking Fund related 2015A bond issuance has total funds in the amount of \$113,345 and \$113,345, respectively.
 The Sinking Fund is in compliance with the Kentucky Rural Water Finance Corporation requirement.

 The 2019 bond issuance provides that monthly payments be made into this account that are equal to onetwelfth (1/12) of the next debt service requirement.
-As of June 30, 2021 and 2020 the Sinking Fund related to the Route 5 Expansion has total funds in the amount of \$89,668 and \$-0-, respectively.
+As of June 30, 2022 and 2021 the Sinking Fund related to the Route 5 Expansion has total funds in the amount of \$137,746 and \$89,668, respectively.
 The Sinking Fund is in compliance with the Kentucky Rural Water Finance Corporation requirement.